samridhibhardwaj006/Classification-and-Captioning-Aircraft-Damage-Using-Pretrained-Models/README.md

 # ✈️ Aircraft Damage Classification and Image Captioning

-A deep learning project that combines computer vision and natural language processing to analyze aircraft damage images.
-The project uses transfer learning with VGG16 to classify aircraft damage and a BLIP transformer model to generate image captions and summaries.
+A deep learning project that combines computer vision and natural language processing to automate aircraft damage analysis.
+The system uses transfer learning with VGG16 to classify aircraft damage and a BLIP transformer model to generate natural language captions and summaries from aircraft images.

 ---

 ## 📖 Project Overview

-Aircraft inspections are critical for maintaining aviation safety.
-Manual inspection processes can be time-consuming, costly, and susceptible to human error.
-This project explores how artificial intelligence can assist aircraft maintenance by automatically classifying damage and generating natural language descriptions of aircraft images.
+Aircraft inspections play a critical role in aviation safety and maintenance.
+Traditional inspection methods rely heavily on manual visual assessment, which can be time-consuming and susceptible to human error.

-The project combines two AI tasks:

-### Aircraft Damage Classification

-A VGG16-based transfer learning model is trained to classify aircraft damage into:

-* Dent
-* Crack

-### Image Captioning and Summarization

-A BLIP (Bootstrapping Language-Image Pretraining) transformer model generates:

-* Image captions
+This project demonstrates how artificial intelligence can assist aircraft maintenance workflows through:

+* Automated aircraft damage classification
-* Detailed image summaries
+* AI-generated image descriptions

-Together, these components create an intelligent vision-language pipeline capable of both recognizing and describing aircraft damage.
+* Vision-language understanding

+The solution integrates a convolutional neural network for image classification and a transformer-based model for image captioning and summarization.

 ---

 ## 🎯 Objectives

-* Build a deep learning model for aircraft damage classification.
+* Classify aircraft damage into **Dent** and **Crack** categories.
-* Apply transfer learning using a pretrained VGG16 network.
+* Apply transfer learning using a pretrained VGG16 architecture.
-* Evaluate classification performance using accuracy and loss metrics.
+* Evaluate model performance using accuracy and loss metrics.
-* Generate image captions using BLIP.
+* Generate natural language image captions using BLIP.
-* Generate descriptive summaries from aircraft images.
+* Generate descriptive image summaries from aircraft inspection images.
-* Demonstrate the integration of computer vision and transformer-based NLP models.
+* Explore the integration of Computer Vision and Natural Language Processing within a single workflow.

 ---